-Why venture to Adventure Parks?
+Why venture to The Adventure Park?

-What Should I Wear?
+What should I wear?

 Close-toed athletic type footwear is required.
 We recommend dressing for the weather.
 In warmer temperatures, we recommend loose-fitting clothing that fits under the harness to prevent any uncomfortable rubbing.
 In cooler temperatures, layers are best.
 It may be chilly when you start but you will warm up as you climb.
 We do climb in the rain so bring your rain gear!
 For safety reasons, long hair must be tied back.
 Please leave any scarves, capes, or dangling jewelry at home.

 What should I bring?